 2.1.3.3 The ISO and IEC Supplements to the ISO/IEC Directives give a matrix presentation of the project stages, with a numerical designation of associated sub-stages.
+In JTC 1, Annex JD is used.

 2.1.4 Project description and acceptance